Menu

 About World Scorecard

-We need a comprehensive country scorecard that encompasses a range of metrics that matter to people — such as the economy, social cohesion, health, education, governance, and environmental sustainability.
+We need a comprehensive country scorecard that encompasses a range of performance indicators that matter to people — such as the economy, social cohesion, health, education, governance, and environmental sustainability.
 It is the aggregate of these indicators, along with their trendlines, that provide meaningful insights.

 With a transparent country progress scorecard accessible to over 8 billion people worldwide, we are all better informed and empowered to tackle the challenges we face in our respective countries.